jacott/node-pg-libpq/README.md

 paramters; it is left for the PostgreSQL server to derive the type.
 Arrays are naturally converted to json format but calling `pgConn.sqlArray(array)` will convert to array format `{1,2,3}`.

+For updating calls such as INSERT, UPDATE and DELETE the callback will be called with the number of rows affected.
+For SELECT it is called with an array of rows.
+Each row is a key/value pair object where key is the column name and value is calculated using the [pg-types](https://www.npmjs.com/package/pg-types) npm package.
+If the value is `null` no entry will be given for that column.
+Note: pg-libpq overrides pg-type's function for date and timestamp without time zone conversion to set them using UTC.

 #### `pgConn.exec(command, [callback])`

 Same as `execParams` but with no params.